-If you’re coming south on Hwy 93 from Wikieup look for the center median crossing just before the Kaiser Spring Wash Bridge and take a left.
-If you miss it, just continue over the bridge that crosses Kaiser Spring Wash and do a U-turn at your next opportunity, then follow the steps above.
+Take Hwy 93 south from Wikieup and look for the center median crossing just before the Kaiser Spring Wash Bridge and take a left.
+If you miss it, just continue over the bridge that crosses Kaiser Spring Wash and do a u-turn at your next opportunity, then follow the steps below.

 Take Hwy 93 north from Wickenburg and continue about 5 miles past the Burro Creek bridge.
 Look for a sign that says Kaiser Spring Wash and slow way down to get ready for the next right-hand turn on to a narrow dirt road that essentially u-turns to the right.